cypress-io/cypress/docs/source/api/commands/invoke.md

 **Use `cy.invoke('removeAttr', 'target')` to get around new tab**

 {% note info %}
-{% url "Check out our example recipe where we use `cy.invoke('removeAttr', 'target')` to test clicking on a link without opening in a new tab" https://github.com/cypress-io/cypress-example-recipes/blob/master/cypress/integration/tab_handling_anchor_links_spec.js %}
+{% url "Check out our example recipe where we use `cy.invoke('removeAttr', 'target')` to test clicking on a link without opening in a new tab" testing-the-dom%}
 {% endnote %}

 **Arguments are automatically forwarded to the function**